-Revalidation is the General Medical Council’s (GMC) way of monitoring doctors to ensure they are up to date with evolving medical care and fit to practice.
+Revalidation is the method which the General Medical Council (GMC) monitor doctors to ensure they are up to date with evolving medical care and are fit to practice.

 It is likely that licensed doctors; including doctors in Foundation year two and specialty training will have to revalidate.
 This is usually every five years (subject to review by the GMC).
 Doctors in postgraduate training will revalidate when they receive their Certificate of Completion of Training (CCT) or Certification of Eligibility for GP Registration (CEGPR).